 If you’re using Cloudflare, then you have to enable the add-on first, in the Add-ons section, as you can see below.

-WP Rocket currently has three add-ons:
+WP Rocket currently has 5 add-ons:

-- Varnish – Only use it if Varnish runs on your web host’s server;
+- Varnish – only use it if Varnish runs on your web host’s server;

 - Cloudflare – allows you to integrate your Cloudflare account in WP Rocket.

 - Sucuri – you can synchronize your Sucuri cache with this add-on.

 Imagify is a highly regarded and appreciated image compression tool, which you can use to optimize your image.